W3HAC welcomes everyone in and around the Nation’s Capital, including people at all levels of amateur radio licensing and from every walk of life.

 Remote Controlled H.F.
 Station

-As part of our effort to help local hams who cannot mount their own antennas, W3HAC keeps a remote-controlled H.F.
+As part of our effort to help local hams who are not allowed to have outdoor antennas, W3HAC maintains a remote-controlled H.F.
 Station available for member use.
 The setup includes a Kenwood TS-590S, a Cushcraft A3S three-element yagi (20 15 10 meters), and a seven-element M2 6 meter Yagi, using software from www.remotehams.com.

-If you’re interested, please email w3hac.hacdc@gmail.com for more details and to sign up.
+If you are interested in remote station access, please email us at w3hac@w3hac.org for more details and to sign up.

 HacDC

-The HACDC ARC started as part of a local maker group founded in 2008.
-The ham club is now a separate entity.
+The HACDC Amateur Radio Club started as part of the local maker group HacDC, founded in 2008.
+Our club now operates as a separate organization.

 HacDC hosts free and open activities to share knowledge, skills, and ideas.
 Amateur Radio has been alongside HacDC from the beginning, first as KB3TEA, then as W3HAC, starting in 2015.
 For more information about HacDC, check out https://www.hacdc.org/.